Have you ever tasted a dish and wondered what that unique, slightly bitter flavor is? Chances are, it’s Kasoori Methi.

 Improves eyesight

-The minerals like potassium, iron, and calcium can help strengthen the eye muscles and reduce the risk of strain and fatigue.
+Moreover, critical minerals like potassium, iron, and calcium aid in fortifying the eye muscles, reducing the likelihood of strain and tiredness.

-No scientific evidence suggests that kasuri methi or any other food can improve eyesight.
+No scientific evidence suggests that kasuri methi or other food can improve eyesight.

 Helps with hair growth